 Are Enrichment Classes Worth It?
 A Data-Driven Look

-Singapore is one of the most enrichment-intensive countries in the world.
-A 2025 survey by the National Institute of Education found:
+Singapore is one of the most enrichment-obsessed countries in the world.
+A 2025 NIE survey found:

-- 78% of Singaporean children ages 3-12 attend at least one enrichment class
+- 78% of children ages 3-12 attend at least one enrichment class

 - 15% of families spend over $1,000/month per child